 The trail is popular for hikers and nature trips.
 Also, if you have your fluffy friend, the trail allows them access but should always be on a leash.

 Cascade River State Park Lake Trail

-The amount of wildlife in Cascade River State Park is enough reason for you to visit the area.
+The wildlife in Cascade River State Park is enough reason for you to visit the area.
 For instance, numerous bird species adorn the skies and treetops of this park.

-See Related: Best Things to do in Two Harbors, Minnesota
+See Related: Things to Do in Two Harbors, Minnesota

 The proximity of these towns to the park means that you can go fishing even if the thought was just spontaneous.
 You should, however, note that different seasons will offer different fish species.
 For instance, salmon species are common in autumn, while steelhead trout is more prevalent in spring.

 The good news is there is always something to fish for all year round.
 This is due to the several tributaries that join the Cascade River, bringing new life.
 So, if you are missing grilled fish, it’s just a fishing rod away.

 See Related: Outdoorsy vs RVShare